 As specified below, certain Performance Standards are subject to penalties.
-The total amount at risk is equal to three percent (3%) of the total Participation Fee that is payable to Covered California for Covered California for Small Business (At-Risk Amount).
+The total amount at risk is equal to The assessment of penalties by Covered California shall be determined on an annual basis in accordance with the computation methodology set forth in this Attachment.
+In no event shall the total amount at risk with respect to Contractor's failure to comply with the Performance Standards exceed three percent (3%) of the total Participation Fee that is payable to Covered California for Covered California for Small Business (At-Risk Amount).
 Penalties will be determined on an annual basis at the end of each calendar year, based on Contractor's final year-end data for each Performance Standard.
 The amount of penalty will be reduced by any credit Contractor receives.
 In no event shall the total credits to Contractor exceed the total amount of the performance penalty owed to Covered California by Contractor.
-Covered California will provide the Contractor an Initial Contractor Performance Standard Evaluation Report, covering preliminary year end data available, which Covered California will send to Contractor for review no later than February 28th of the following calendar year.
+Additionally, the amount of Contractor's penalty shall be offset by any credit that is provided in the event that Contractor exceeds a Performance Standard in a separate category or if Covered California fails to meet its Performance Standards as described below.
+Credits from one category may be used to offset penalties in that category, or applied to offset penalties assessed in another category.